stijn-dejongh/lovecraft_public_domain/raw_converts/ph.md

 visible detail.
 Most of the houses in this region I had found rich in relics of the past, but here the antiquity was curiously complete; for in all the room I could not discover a single article of definitely post-revolutionary date.
-Had the furnishings been less humble, the place would have been a collector&rsquo;s paradise.
+Had the furnishings been less humble, the place would have been a collector's paradise.

   As I surveyed this quaint apartment, I felt an increase in that aversion first excited by the bleak exterior of the house.
 Just what it was that I feared or loathed, I could